St. Louis Cardinals: Kansas City Royals

 The Cardinals have an interleague and intrastate rivalry with the Kansas City Royals, dubbed the "Show-Me Series" after the nickname of the team's home state, Missouri; or the "I–70 Series" after the interstate highway that connects the cities.
 The teams first met in the 1985 World Series, which the Royals won 4–3, and which remains their only post-season meeting.

 Since interleague play began in 1997, the Cardinals and Royals have met in four to six games each season, evenly split between the two cities.
 As of 2021, the Cardinals lead the overall series 71–50.

 The rivalry heated up in 2015, when both teams held the best records in their respective leagues when they opened each of their two series.
-Had the Cardinals made it to the World Series, they would have faced the Royals in a rematch.
+The Royals advanced to the World Series, where they faced and ultimately defeated the New York Mets, while the Cardinals lost in the NLDS.
+Had the Cardinals made it to the World Series, they would have faced the Royals in a rematch of 1985.

 Los Angeles Dodgers

-Primarily a playoff rivalry; since 1892, The Cardinals and Dodgers have met 6 times in the postseason with 2 meetings in the NLCS falling in favor of the Cardinals.
+Primarily a playoff rivalry; since 1892, the Cardinals and Dodgers have met six times in the postseason, with two meetings in the NLCS, both won by the Cardinals.
 Both teams have recently grown a history of animosity towards one another since the late 2000s as both teams often met frequently in the postseason.
 The Dodgers have not fared as well against the Cardinals in the postseason.
-In five prior postseason series matchups, the Cardinals have won four with the Dodgers winning only the 2009 NLDS and the 2021 National League Wild Card Game.
+In five prior postseason series matchups, the Cardinals have won four, with the Dodgers winning only the 2009 NLDS and the 2021 National League Wild Card Game.